 You can count on your fingers the number of doctors in the US who are capable of properly adjusting settings for Loop.
 You can probably count on your fingers and toes the number worldwide who can successfully help you with Loop settings.
-If you are not familiar with the books such as “Using Insulin,” “Pumping Insulin,” “Think Like a Pancreas,” “Sugar Surfing,” or other similar methods of figuring out and adjusting your own settings, you will need to do some reading, learning, and testing before you can be successful with Loop.
+Be sure to check out our list of DIY Friendly Healthcare Providers.
+If you are not familiar with books such as “Using Insulin,” “Pumping Insulin,” “Think Like a Pancreas,” “Sugar Surfing,” or other similar methods of figuring out and adjusting your own settings, you will need to do some reading, learning, and testing before you can be successful with Loop.
 LoopTips has Settings Overview and Adjustment sections well worth your time.
 Note that LoopTips was written several years ago and many features of Loop have been upgraded since then.

 There are people who have tried to Loop and have decided it was not for them (that’s OKAY).
 The most common reasons that people will fail in their Loop attempts are: